Plitvice Lakes National Park

 April–June

-High water levels, powerful waterfalls, and lush greenery.
-Perfect conditions for experiencing the park's full force.
+High water levels, powerful waterfalls and lush greenery.
+Perfect conditions for experiencing the park in full force.

 Summer